xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 M_reg_bind = M_bind \ S_sing_bind
 ```

 In experiments and model evaluations, any state that falls in `S_sing_bind` is treated as out of domain.
-It does not provide evidence about the truth or falsity of any general statement, only about the limits of the chosen encoding.
+Such states are reported separately as limitations of the chosen encoding and do not count as evidence for or against any claim about low tension or high tension binding regimes.

 ### 3.6 Admissible encoding classes and fairness constraints